skuid/sfdc-vcs-tutorial/README.md

 ## Using the Skuid CLI

-The `skuid` CLI is a simplified version of `force` made specificly for interacting with the Skuid managed package.
-The great thing about `skuid` is the concepts mentioned above still apply.
-The CLI is responsible for "pushing" and "pulling" your Skuid pages to & from your filesystem.
+The `skuid` CLI is a tool made specificly for interacting with the Skuid managed package.
+It is similar to `force`, but interacts with Skuid records instead of Salesforce metadata.
+The great thing about `skuid` is that the concepts mentioned above still apply.
+The CLI is responsible for "pulling" and "pushing" your Skuid pages to & from your filesystem.
 We can now use the `skuid` command and represent our Skuid pages in version control.
 Let's see how it works.

-As you can see below, I have a Skuid page in my Org called SkuidCLIDemo.
+As you can see below, I have a Skuid page in my Org called SkuidCLITest.

 ![PageList](images/page_list.png)